-Looking for engaging factoring activities for your Algebra 1 or Algebra 2 classes?
-I’ve got you covered with 15 creative and hands-on activities for teaching factoring quadratics that I have used over the years with my math students.
+Looking for engaging factoring activities for your Algebra 1 or Algebra 2 students?
+Check out these creative and hands-on factoring games and puzzles that will help make factoring fun!

 I love using X Puzzles to introduce factoring trinomials.
 These puzzles are also known as sum and product puzzles since the goal of the puzzle is to find the two numbers that have a given sum and product.